frkatona/IRIntCopy/readme.md

 ## to use:
 - format CSVs in input folder as follows: "cure-condition_agent-loading_time-in-s.csv", e.g. "laser-15W/cm2_5e-3-CB_20.csv"
+- run scripts 1, 2, and 3 in order, using the file associated with each output in the following script
+  - functionality was segmented for debugging purposes but the separate outputs are also valuable independently and allow for more flexibility in  case-by-case analysis (you can try running from main.py but that will likely go unmaintained as of the implmentation of kinetic fitting)

 ## General Graphing
 - Spectra (raw)